 There are 3 different models for reporting both PQRS and Meaningful Use CQMs to CMS: registry-based (automatic individual submission), the Group Practice Reporting Option (GPRO — automatic group submission), and claims-based (manual individual submission).
 Here is the skinny:

 When you report via a registry, the registry handles most of the quality-measure reporting for you.
 They simply mine the data, compile it, and submit it to CMS on your behalf.
-Basically, once you select your PQRS measures, you simply document it, and they manage the rest.
-You’ll never forget to complete PQRS on an eligible patient, because the registry remembers for you.
+Basically, once you select your PQRS measures, you simply document them, and they manage the rest.
+You’ll never forget to complete PQRS on an eligible patient because the registry remembers for you.

 GPRO is a registry-based PQRS reporting option geared toward multi-provider practices (clinics with two or more providers) that wish to participate as a group.
 It allows providers who share one tax ID to report measures and reach the required reporting percentage together.
 This method is not available to those submitting PQRS data via claims.
 Additionally, practices wishing to participate in GPRO must sign up (self-nominate) for GPRO directly through CMS.